The Best BLHeli_32 Settings for Optimal FPV Drone Performance

 Dead Time

-In BLHeli, dead time refers to the interval between each PWM pulse during which the ESC turns off power to the motor coil.
+In ESC firmware, dead time refers to the interval between each PWM pulse during which the ESC turns off power to the motor coil.
+We cannot turn one FET on at exactly the same time as turning the other off, because both turn-on and turn-off take time.
 This dead time ensures there is no overlap when pushing current to the coil, allowing it to discharge before the next pulse.
+Without this, a short circuit could occur, potentially damaging the FETs.

-If dead time is set too short, your motor may overheat.
-However, if it’s set too long, braking torque (particularly at higher throttle levels) can be reduced, resulting in less responsive performance.
-It’s crucial to find the right balance to optimize your drone’s performance while maintaining safe motor temperatures.
+Dead time significantly impacts the overall performance of the ESC.
+A shorter dead time is generally desirable for better performance.
+However, if the dead time is set too short, your motor may overheat.
+Conversely, if it’s set too long, the braking torque can be reduced, resulting in less responsive performance.
+Finding the right balance is crucial to optimize your drone’s performance while maintaining safe motor temperatures.

 How about the Rest of the Settings?